sjirwin/pyscript-journey/slides.md

   - Uses [micropip](https://pyodide.org/en/stable/usage/api/micropip-api.html)
 - Supports pure Python packages with a wheel available on PyPI
 - Many packages with C extensions have also been ported
-  - General: regex, pyyaml, lxml
+  - General: regex, PyYAML, lxml
-  - Scientific: numpy, pandas, scipy, matplotlib, scikit-learn
+  - Scientific: NumPy, pandas, SciPy, Matplotlib, scikit-learn
 - Check [pyodide/packages](https://github.com/pyodide/pyodide/tree/main/packages) for the full list

 ------

 ## Some PyScript Features

-- Bi-directional communication between Python and Javascript objects and namespaces
+- Bi-directional communication between Python and JavaScript objects and namespaces
 - Curated set of ready to use UI components, such as buttons, containers, text boxes
 - Because it uses Pyodide, you can use many popular Python packages